WBT (AM): Early years

-CBS Radio and Amos and Andy
+CBS Radio

-In 1925, Freeman Gosden and Charlie Correll started a comedy show carried by WBT that was a forerunner to Amos and Andy.
-Russ Hodges, later famous as the radio voice of the New York/San Francisco Giants, was sports editor of WBT for a time in the late 1930s, leaving in 1941 for Washington, D.C.
+Russ Hodges, later famous as the radio voice of the New York/San Francisco Giants, was WBT's sports editor in the late 1930s, leaving in 1941 for Washington, D.C.

 During the Golden Age of Radio, WBT carried the CBS schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts to listeners in the Carolinas and at night, around the Southern United States.
 One musical program was "Arthur Smith and the Crackerjacks".
 Smith, best known for writing the song that became the Deliverance theme "Dueling Banjos", went to work at WBT at age 20 at the invitation of station manager Charles Crutchfield.
 He played guitar and fiddle for musical programs on WBT before getting his own show.
 Crutchfield believed that Charlotte, not Nashville, could have ended up being the country music capital because of the station's early "Briarhoppers" and "Carolina Hayride" shows, which may have inspired The Grand Ole Opry.